Spectral Appearance of Self-gravitating Disks Powered by Stellar Objects: Universal Effective Temperature in the Optical Continuum and Application to Little Red Dots: Introduction

-This paper is organized as follows: In \S \ref{sec:universal_Teff} we sketch out a proof that dust-free opacity can determine a universal $T_{\rm eff}(R_{\rm out})$ for optically thick self-gravitating disk models, insensitive to all other assumptions.
-In \S \ref{sec:numerical_setup} and \S \ref{sec:results}, we present calculations of disk structures and demonstrate that their integrated emission is consistent with LRDs over a plausible range of parameters, and propose an evolutionary scenario in which LRDs naturally transition into standard AGNs.
-In \S \ref{sec:sed}, we compute simple disk SEDs to highlight their universal optical properties and resemblance to LRDs.
+This letter is organized as follows: In \S \ref{sec:universal_Teff} we sketch out a proof that dust-free opacity can determine a universal $T_{\rm eff}(R_{\rm out})$ for optically thick self-gravitating disk models, insensitive to all other assumptions. {In \S \ref{sec:outer_disk} and \S \ref{sec:inner_disk}, we demonstrate that the continuum emission of this system is consistent with LRDs over a plausible range of parameters, } and propose an evolutionary scenario in which LRDs naturally transition into standard AGNs.
 Finally, in \S \ref{sec:discussion}, we summarize our general picture and discuss future prospects in this framework for (i) modeling partially thermalized irradiation from stellar populations relevant to UV emission and spectral lines, (ii) effect of metallicity and dust formation in the emergence of FIR emission and deviation from LRD-like appearances, (iii) implications for cosmological abundances and iv) connections to the topic of stellar-object evolution in quasar disks.